Coping with cancer related hair loss

 Not all types of chemotherapy cause total hair loss and some don’t cause any at all.
 Some chemo drugs only cause slight thinning which may not be so noticeable.
 Hair loss is usually gradual and if your hair is going to fall out it tends to start 2 – 3 weeks after treatment has started.

 For most patients their hair will grow back once the chemotherapy treatment has finished.
 It is rare for hair not to grow back and this only tends to happen when there have been very high doses of certain cancer drugs.
-Some hormone therapies can cause hair thinning but this is usually quite mild, and thinning slows down within the first year of treatment.
+Some hormone therapies can cause hair thinning but this is usually quite mild.
+Thinning typically slows down within the first year of treatment.

-It is important to talk to your doctor or specialist nurse, who will help you understand whether the treatment and drugs you have been prescribed are likely to cause hair loss.
-After speaking to your doctor or nurse about your treatment you can then contact a hair loss expert who will be able to advise on a hair loss solution that is right for you.
+It is important to talk to your doctor or specialist nurse.
+They will help you understand whether the treatment and drugs you have been prescribed are likely to cause hair loss.
+After speaking to your doctor or nurse about your treatment you can then contact a hair loss expert.
+A hair loss expert will be able to advise on a hair loss solution that is right for you.

 Will my hair grow back?

-Your hair should start to grow back once the course of treatment is completed, this can sometimes take a little longer if you have had a very high dose of a particular chemo drug.
-When your hair grows back it may well be softer than it was before, and it is not uncommon for it to grow back curly or a different colour.
+Your hair should start to grow back once the course of treatment is completed.
+This can sometimes take a little longer if you have had a very high dose of a particular chemo drug.
+When your hair grows back it may well be softer than it was before.
+It is not uncommon for it to grow back curly or a different colour.
 Often a patient’s hair grows back within six months of treatment finishing.
 If you have had hormone therapy, hair should start to thicken within a few weeks of completing treatment.

-Is there anything practical I can do to cope with chemo related hair loss?
+Is there anything practical I can do to cope with cancer related hair loss?

 Talk about your worries

+For many women coping with cancer related hair loss is one of the most difficult aspects of the cancer journey.
 You may feel your confidence is affected by hair loss and this can lead to anxiety and depression.
 You may feel that hair loss is a visible reminder of cancer.
-Most people find they can talk to family and friends about their hair loss whilst some people would rather talk to a cancer support specialist or a hair loss specialist.
+Most people find they can talk to family and friends about their hair loss.
+Whilst some people would rather talk to a cancer support specialist or a hair loss specialist.
 You can find a cancer support specialist by visiting www.macmillan.org.uk

 If you would like to talk to one of our trained hair loss specialists please do get in touch with us.